Fabric First Round Table Debate

 “It is a case of Fabric First – fit it and forget it – because you are actually in control of the performance of that building.
 You haven’t got on-going maintenance costs, on-going running costs, and you are not fitting products to the structure to help them perform today which in reality could fail in five or ten years’ time.”

-He continued: “ For us, as a practice, this is probably the key difference from low to zero carbon technologies, which seek primarily to meet current energy demands in the home by promoting solar and wind generated energy at a massively subsidised rate and with a limit to their efficiency”.
+He continued: “ For us, as a practice, this is probably the key difference from low to zero carbon technologies, which seek primarily to meet current energy demands in the home by promoting solar and

 If you offered the public a car that you would only have to put fuel in occasionally, they would buy it.
 The same principle is true of a ‘fabric first’ constructed house.